peteroupc/CBOR/docs/PeterO.Cbor.JSONOptions.md

         bool base64Padding,
         bool replaceSurrogates);

  Initializes a new instance of the [PeterO.Cbor.JSONOptions](PeterO.Cbor.JSONOptions.md) class with the given values for the options.    <b>Parameters:</b>

  * <i>base64Padding</i>: Whether padding is included when writing data in base64url or traditional base64 format to JSON.

- * <i>replaceSurrogates</i>: Whether surrogate code points not part of a surrogate pair (which consists of two consecutive  `char`  s forming one Unicode code point) are each replaced with a replacement character (U+FFFD).
+ * <i>replaceSurrogates</i>: Whether surrogate code points not part of a surrogate pair (which consists of two consecutive  `char`  s forming one Unicode code point) are each replaced with a replacement character (U + FFFD).
 The default is false; an exception is thrown when such code points are encountered.

 <a id="Void_ctor"></a>
 ### JSONOptions Constructor